 All members – be they Facebook followers or in CORE – are incredibly valuable.
 Everyone plays a vital role in keeping this organisation focused on delivering support to some of the most vulnerable people in our community.
 Thank you for your patience, and your ongoing support as our organisation continues to develop and adapt and expand.

 Any questions?
-Please feel free to send the Committee Secretary an email via firstname.lastname@example.org
+Please feel free to send the Secretary an email via firstname.lastname@example.org

-Our Committee decides the strategic direction and operational management of West Welcome Wagon.
-Our Committee is entirely voluntary, and includes:
+Our Board decides the strategic direction and operational management of West Welcome Wagon.
+Our Board is entirely voluntary, and includes:

 Olivia Goodman - Board Chairperson